Sponsored by Allianz Travel

 - Delphi Archeological Site

 I highly recommend you explore Athens either before or after your Peoloponnese road trip.
-I’ll have a post sharing my tips for Athens soon.
-If you join our email list, you won’t miss it!
+Here is an in-depth 48 itinerary guide sharing the best things to do in Athens.
+I have more Greece content coming, so join our email list, you won’t miss it!

 The Best Peloponnese Road Trip Itinerary

 Below is how I recommend you spend a seven day itinerary.
 I’ve broken the following attractions and things to do in the Peloponnese into the order in which I did them, but you can switch up this itinerary into any order that suits you.

 I skipped the town of Corinth due to time and low expectations.
 Instead, I chose to visit the following outstanding ancient sites.
 I was quite blown away by them.